prajapatizeel240024/GMAILRAG/README.md

 ---

-Feel free to clone, customize, and improve the system!
-If you have any questions or issues, please open an issue on GitHub. 🎉

 ### **How Agents Work in This System**

 Agents are specialized tools or mechanisms that use AI models to analyze, process, and respond to specific tasks or queries.
 In this system, agents are built using **LangChain**, **OpenAI embeddings**, and other AI-powered tools to automate email management and FAQ generation.